khaeru/py-gdx/README.md

-# py-gdx
+# PyGDX

-py-gdx is a Python 3 package for accessing data stored in GDX-formatted files, through the Python bindings for the [GAMS](http://www.gams.com) [GDX API](http://www.gams.com/dd/docs/api/expert-level/gdxqdrep.html).
+PyGDX is a Python 3 package for accessing data stored in GDX-formatted files, through the Python bindings for the [GAMS](http://www.gams.com) [GDX API](http://www.gams.com/dd/docs/api/expert-level/gdxqdrep.html).
+Inspired by the similar package, also named [py-gdx, by Geoff

-Originally inspired by the similar package, also called py-gdx, by Geoff Leyland (https://github.com/geoffleyland/py-gdx), this version makes use of [pandas](http://pandas.pydata.org/) to provide Pythonic data structures for access to GAMS data, which can be easily intergrated into [NumPy](http://www.numpy.org/)-based code.
+Leyland](https://github.com/geoffleyland/py-gdx), this version makes use of [pandas](http://pandas.pydata.org/) to provide labelled data structures which can be easily manipulated with [NumPy](http://www.numpy.org/) for calculations and plotting.

-Documentation is available at http://khaeru.github.io/py-gdx/
+**Documentation** is available at http://pygdx.readthedocs.org/, built automatically from the contents of the Github repository.

+PyGDX is provided under the **MIT License** (see `LICENSE`).

 Example
 -------